cryptoparty/handbook/src/chapter_12_instant_messaging_encryption/00_setting_up_encrypted_messaging.md

 Installing Adium is similar to installing most Mac OS X applications.

- 1. Download the Adium disk image from http://www.adium.im/.
+ 1. Download the Adium disk image from [http://www.adium.im/](http://www.adium.im/).
- 2. If an Adium window doesn't open automatically, double click the downloaded file
+ 2. If an Adium window does not open automatically, double click the downloaded file
  3. Drag the Adium application to your Applications folder.
  4. "Eject" the Adium disk image, which has an icon of a drive
  5. The Adium disk image will still be present in your download folder (probably on your desktop).
 You can drag this file to the trash, as it is no longer needed.